nickharrisdev/nick-harris-dot-me/jams/line-of-sight.md

 date: "10/15/2022"
 youtubeLink: "https://www.youtube.com/embed/72dtO5O_EBA"
 headline: "Block Club Chicago - 'An Overwhelmed Immigration System Is Facing A Shortage Of Attorneys Amid A Growing Backlog Of Cases'"
-# weather: "A mix of clouds and sun.
-High 44F.
-Winds E at 5 to 10 mph."
+weather: "It just got cold all of the sudden."
 moresongs:
   - title: "Unspirited"
     artist: "Guided by Voices"